Explore UCD

 Q3.
 CAN I ATTEND A STUDENT APPEALS COMMITTEE MEETING?

 It depends on the decision you are appealing.
 Most appeals are determined based on written submissions and the relevant documentary evidence.
 Where a student is permitted to attend the meeting of the original decision-making body, appellants will also be permitted with the opportunity to make an oral submission to the Committee.
-Students will be invited to attend meetings where appeals are submitted against decisions made under the Student Discipline Procedure, the Fitness to Continue in Study and Fitness to Practise policies.
+Students will be invited to attend meetings where appeals are submitted against decisions made under the Student Discipline Procedure, Student Academic Misconduct Procedure, the Fitness to Continue in Study and Fitness to Practise policies.

 Q4.
 CAN I BE ACCOMPANIED TO A STUDENT APPEALS COMMITTEE MEETING?